jchooch/jchooch.github.io/lists.md

     Daniel Kahneman
 -->

 In general, I track some of my consumption/favourites using Letterboxd, <a href="https://www.goodreads.com/user/show/23882279-joe">Goodreads</a>, <a href="https://rateyourmusic.com/list/jchooch/">Rate Your Music</a>, ...
+I'm considering using <a href="https://insp.re/">Insp.re</a>.

 <p size="-2" style="color:red"><i>An Idle Brain Is Satan’s Shoppe</i></p>